How to Stretch, When to Stretch and Stretching Properly

 Choosing the right type of stretching for the right purpose will make a big difference to the effectiveness of any flexibility training program.

 For warming up, dynamic stretching is the most effective, while for cooling down, static, passive and PNF stretching are best.
 For improving range of motion, try PNF and Active Isolated stretching, and for injury rehabilitation, a combination of PNF, Isometric and Active stretching will give the best results.

 For an in-depth definition of the different types of stretching, the advantages and disadvantages of each type, plus a detailed explanation of how to perform each type, grab a copy of the Ultimate Guide to Stretching & Flexibility.

-For Static and Passive stretching, some text will say that holding a stretch for as little as ten seconds is enough.
+For Static and Passive stretching, some text will say that holding a stretch for as little as 10 seconds is enough.
 This is a bare minimum.
-Ten seconds is only just enough time for the muscles to relax and start to lengthen.
-For any real improvement to flexibility, each stretch should be held for at least twenty to thirty seconds, and repeated at least two or three times.
+10 seconds is only just enough time for the muscles to relax and start to lengthen.
+For any real improvement to flexibility, each stretch should be held for at least 30 to 60 seconds, and repeated at least two or three times.